-The Red Hill Project is located directly between Barrick Gold Corporation's ("Barrick") Cortez Hills operation to the north and McEwen Mining Inc.'s Tonkin Springs/Gold Bar gold operations to the south.
+The Red Hill Project is located directly between Barrick Gold Corporation's ("Barrick") Cortez Hills operation and Goldrush resource to the north and McEwen Mining Inc.'s Tonkin Springs/Gold Bar gold operations to the south.
 Barrick's Cortez mining operations have reported reserves in excess of 14.5 million ounces of gold, plus additional indicated and inferred resources.
 Additionally, Barrick's recently announced Goldrush deposit, containing 14.1 million ounces of gold in all categories, is located adjacent to NuLegacy's Barrick Property.

 The Red Hill Project encompasses most of the 39 square km 'JD' carbonate window, the largest and least explored of the five major carbonate windows in the Cortez Segment of the Battle Mountain/Eureka Trend.
-The JD window has geology similar to that which hosts the existing four Carlin-type deposits in the Cortez Segment, which have their largest and best resources at depths between 500 and 1,200 feet.
-The geology of Barrick's recently announced Goldrush gold discovery represents a close analog to that found at NuLegacy's Red Hill Project.
+The JD window has geology similar to that which hosts the existing three Carlin-type deposits in the Cortez Segment, which have their largest and best resources at depths between 500 and 1,200 feet.
+The geology of

+Barrick's recently announced Goldrush gold discovery represents a close analog to that found at NuLegacy's Red Hill Project.

-NuLegacy's re-interpretation of both the geology of the property and previous drilling results indicates that the majority of the Red Hill Project contains geological formations that are favorable for hosting Carlin-style gold mineralization.
+NuLegacy's re-interpretation of both the geology of the property and previous drilling results indicates that the majority of the Red Hill Project contains geological formations that are favorable for hosting Carlin-type gold deposits.
 A significant number of shallow drill holes (less than 150 meters in depth) have attractive gold intercepts at or near their bottom and there are several surface gold anomalies that have not yet been drilled.
-There were a few deeper holes drilled when the properties were acquired with several having significant gold intercepts, indicating the property is capable of hosting potentially economic mineralization.
+These anomalous features are in Devonian carbonates rocks, the same units that host the large gold deposits in the Cortez Trend, of which the Red Hill property is a part.